-Research England's open access policy for REF2021 requires: all peer-reviewed journal articles and conference proceedings (with an ISSN) to be made openly available.
-The policy took effect from 1st April 2016 and covered outputs accepted for publication on or after this date.
+Research England's open access policy for REF 2021 requires: all peer-reviewed journal articles and conference outputs published in proceedings with an ISSN to be made openly available.
+The policy took effect from 1 April 2016 and covers outputs accepted for publication on or after this date.
+The current REF publication period commenced on 1 January 2021; outputs with a first online (epub) publication date from this date onwards need to be open access in order to be eligible for submission to REF 2029.

-Unless a payment has been made to make your work open immediately on the publisher's website, Research England require that you deposit your author accepted manuscript (AAM) into an open access repository like Pure.
+Unless a payment has been made to make your work immediately open access on the publisher's website, Research England require that you deposit your author accepted manuscript (AAM) into an open access repository such as Pure.

 The date of acceptance is the point at which you are formally notified (e.g. by email) from your publisher that they have accepted your work for publication.
 It traditionally follows peer review and any subsequent changes which may result from this process, but is normally before the copy-editing and typesetting stage.